-CMS notifies MAOs that they are required to participate in HOS, through a bulletin in its Health Plan Management System (HPMS).
+CMS notifies MAOs of the general HOS reporting requirements through a bulletin in its Health Plan Management System (HPMS).

 CMS contracts with NCQA to conduct survey vendor training and provide operational and survey vendor oversight for survey administration.

 CMS approves survey vendors to administer HOS on an annual basis.